 I have two resources that might help you to get a start on that reading.
 If you have never read much (or any) of the Bible and don’t know where to start, check out the basic overview plan provided by Ligonier Ministries.
 It covers a lot, but you won’t be reading everything!

 Wherever you read, you should keep a record of what you’ve read.
-I love journaling for this purpose, but even just completing a checklist of each chapter as you read it is helpful.
+I love journaling for this purpose, but even just completing a checklist of each chapter (click for a FREE checklist) as you read it is helpful.
 Once you finish one book (the Gospel of Luke?), you will be able to see your progress on your checklist and be motivated to move on to the next chapter.